repositony/ntools/readme.md

 ## Command line tools

 Several simple and efficient command line tools are written using this core library.

-Unlinked tools will be made public when I have time to clean them up.
+Un-linked tools will be made public when I have time to clean them up.

 | Command line   | Description                                             |
 | -------------- | ------------------------------------------------------- |